 Continuing Applications are submitted for 21st CCLC programs that will be entering Years 2-5 of their grant.
-Grantees submit a projected budget for the next fiscal year.
-Continuation of 21st CCLC funding each year of the grant is contingent on maintaining substantial compliance with all requirements of the grant (See Substantial Compliance under the Maintaining Compliance section for further explanation).
-The Word version of the Nita M. Lowey 21st Century Community Learning Centers Continuing Application and guidance will be available in the Required Reporting section of the 21st CCLC website in February and will be available for submission online in the ADE Connect system on March 1, each year.
+Grantees submit a projected budget and complete Program Narrative Questions for the next fiscal year.
+Continuation of 21st CCLC funding each year of the grant is contingent on maintaining substantial compliance with all requirements of the grant (See Substantial Compliance section for further explanation).
+The Word version of the Nita M. Lowey 21st Century Community Learning Centers Continuing Application and guidance will be available in the Required Reporting/Fiscal Reporting section of the 21st CCLC website in February and will be available for submission online in the ADE Grant Managements System via Connect system on March 1, each year.
 Application guidance will also be available at that time.
 Contact the assigned Education Program Specialist for technical assistance.